satorici/satori-docs/satori_help/docs/playbooks/execution.md

 # Executions

-The execution occurs whenever your test includes a specific element.
-For clarity, an "element" refers to any test component that triggers an action.
+In Satori, an execution happens when your test includes a specific element that triggers an action.
+Here, an "element" refers to any component of the test that initiates a command or process.
 For example:

 ```yml
 echo_stdout:
 - echo 'Hello World'
 ```

-Commands will automatically execute under a shell, or you can ensure execution by enclosing commands in quotes:
+Commands defined in your Playbook will be executed automatically within a shell environment.
+For clarity and to ensure proper execution, you can enclose commands in quotes.

 ```yml
 echo_file:
 - "echo 'Hello World' > file"
 ```

-## Inputs on Executions
+## Inputs in Executions

-It should be noted that [inputs](inputs.md) can be defined to be used as part of the executions.
-For instance:
+[Inputs](inputs.md) allow you to define parameters that can be used dynamically during the execution of your tests.

 ```yml
 salute: